MattiasKallio/Snillrik-Dudes-For-WordPress-Extra/README.md

 ![Dudes logo](https://snillrik.com/wp-content/uploads/2022/01/logo_clean-300x67.png)

-# Snillrik Dudes Extra
+# Snillrik Dudes For WordPress Extra
-My fancy plugin Snillrik Dudes is for adding and displaying people, coworkers, team, members etc on your page.
+My fancy plugin Snillrik Dudes for WordPress is intended for adding and displaying people, coworkers, team, members etc on your page.
 You can read more about how it works below.
-The pluign is intended to be extended, so this is for adding extra ways to display the dudes.
+The pluign is built to be extended, so this is for adding extra ways to display the dudes.
 Maybe you have a design and want's to use that instead of the default ones.

 So you have to have the plugin first, but then there's a set of filter-functions and css to add new looks and an example for template.